José Ureña: Minnesota Twins

 On June 24, 2025, Ureña signed a minor league contract with the Minnesota Twins.
-In six appearances (four starts) for the Triple-A St. Paul Saints, he logged an 0-1 record and 4.05 ERA with 13 strikeouts across 13 1/3 innings pitched.
+In six appearances (four starts) for the Triple-A St. Paul Saints, he logged an 0–1 record and 4.05 ERA with 13 strikeouts across 13 1/3 innings pitched.
 On August 1, the Twins selected Ureña's contract, adding him to their active roster.
 In his first game for the Twins, Ureña pitched 4 innings with two earned runs in an eventual win against the Cleveland Guardians.
-In four appearances (three starts) for Minnesota, he logged an 0-1 record and 4.58 ERA with 10 strikeouts across 17 2/3 innings pitched.
+In four appearances (three starts) for Minnesota, he logged an 0–1 record and 4.58 ERA with 10 strikeouts across 17 2/3 innings pitched.
 Ureña was designated for assignment by the Twins on August 23.
 He elected free agency after clearing waivers on August 25.

 Los Angeles Angels

 On August 31, 2025, Ureña signed a major league contract with the Los Angeles Angels.
-On September 5, 2025, Ureña made his debut for the Angels in a 10–4 loss to the Athletics, tying the major league record for the most franchises played for in a single season with five.
+On September 5, Ureña made his debut for the Angels in a 10–4 loss to the Athletics, tying the major league record for the most franchises played for in a single season with five.
 He shares the record with Mike Baumann (2024), Oliver Drake (2018), and Bobo Leonard (1924).
+In six appearances for Los Angeles, Ureña recorded a 3.79 ERA with 14 strikeouts over 19 innings of work.

+Tohoku Rakuten Golden Eagles

+On January 14, 2026, Ureña signed with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball.